dorpaneus/amazon-like-interview-prep/14-days/day-04-boot-grub-systemd.md

 8. SELinux.
 The new `/etc/shadow` has the wrong context after writing in the chroot.
 Forgetting `touch /.autorelabel` blocks login.
 9. `nofail` and ideally `x-systemd.device-timeout=N`.
 NFS especially needs `_netdev` so the mount waits for network.
 Without `nofail`, fstab failures send the system to emergency.mode at boot.
 10. It shows total time each unit spent in initialization, sorted.
 Misleading because slow units off the critical path don't extend boot.
 Use `critical-chain` to see what was actually blocking.
+11. `modprobe` resolves dependencies and searches `/lib/modules` via the `modules.dep` map (built by `depmod`), pulling in prerequisite modules automatically. `insmod`/`rmmod` are low-level: a literal `.ko` path, no dependency resolution.
+Persistence: `/etc/modules-load.d/*.conf` force-loads at boot; `/etc/modprobe.d/*.conf` holds options and `blacklist` entries.
+After dropping in new modules, run `depmod -a`.
+12. The required drivers aren't baked into the AMI/initramfs.
+Nitro presents the NIC via the `ena` module and volumes as `nvme`; an older/PV-era image missing them sees no network or no root device.
+Fix: install/enable `ena` + `nvme`, regenerate the initramfs (`dracut -f` / `update-initramfs -u`), then re-image.
+13. EC2 → "Get system log" (instance console output), and the EC2 Serial Console, surface the kernel ring buffer — i.e. `dmesg` / `journalctl -k`.
+Look there first for panics, OOM kills, failed `ena`/`nvme` init, or a drop to emergency mode from a bad `fstab`, before doing the volume-rescue dance.

 </details>